helenplesko/a3web/group.md

 Worked on by: Helen

-Due by: Wed Week 12
+Due by: mid Week 12

 Completed: Y